gdanko/enpass/README.md

 ## Installation
 * Clone the repository and from within the repository directory
 * Type `make build`.
-This will create a directory with the given value of `GOOS` and install the binary there.
+This will create a bin directory and install the binary there.
 It will also create a tarball which will eventually be used for Homebrew formulae.
 * Copy <repo_root>/enpass.yml.SAMPLE to ~/.enpass.yml

+## Installation (Homebrew)
+* `brew tap gdanko/gdanko`
+* `brew install gdanko/gdanko/enpass`

 ## Features
 * List all entries from the database